scipy-conference/scipy2024_sprints_first_PR/prs_and_reviewing.md

     cd scipy2024_sprints_first_PR
     ls

 Under ``participants`` you should see a set of directories, with one directory per participant.
-There are also issues opened for each directory name, please comment on the issue to claim a directory, so others will know to work in another one to avoid conflicts.
+Please comment on the conference Slack channel,
+#bof-scipy-2024-sprint-prep-bof, to claim a directory to let others know to work in another one to avoid conflicts.

 Go into the directory with your user name, e.g.:

-    cd participants/scipy23_000
+    cd participants/scipy_000

 You should now see the following files: